 James Whelan (Director and co-founder)

-James’ community and academic passions blend in his work as director of the Change Agency, a not-for-profit which provides education, training, facilitation and action research support for social change groups in Australia and the Pacific.
-James has facilitated campaign planning, decision-making and evaluation workshops and meetings with hundreds of social movement organisations in the Australia-Pacific region, working with groups of up 1000.
-He lives in Newcastle, on the land of the Awabakal and Worimi people.
+James is director of the Change Agency, a not-for-profit that provides education and training, facilitation and strategy support for social change groups in Australia, the Pacific and Asia.
+In this role, he has facilitated campaign strategy, decision-making and evaluation workshops and meetings with hundreds of social movement organisations.
+He is director of the Community Organising Fellowship, an intensive, structured six-month training program for campaigners.

 Email James or phone 0431 150 928